liwh0904/Compare_JM_and_LM/README.md

 # Compare_JM_and_LM

-Code from paper "Li, Wenhao, Liang Li, and Brad C. Astor.
+Code from paper "Wenhao Li, Liang Li, and Brad C. Astor.
 A comparison of two approaches to dynamic prediction: Joint modeling and landmark modeling.
 Statistics in Medicine (2023)".

 'LM_Data_Generation.R' is the algorithm to generate data from landmark model.